 Here is where you get to learn a bit about the basics of the female cycle.
 Yaye YOU.
 Did you know there is only a 30% chance for a woman to get pregnant each month?
-What happens hormonally in your female cycle determines this.
+What happens in your female cycle is determined by your hormones.
 Did you know most women actually can’t tell you when they are fertile?
 So how do you know when to try for a baby?

 - Ovulation kits